-The two Kanban metrics which best measure your team performance are cycle times (how fast work gets done) and throughput (how much work is delivered).
-These metrics are the ones to watch to make sure you are delivering the most value to your customers!
+The two Kanban metrics that best measure your team performance are cycle times (how fast work gets done) and throughput (how much work is delivered).
+These metrics are the ones to watch to make sure you are delivering results to your customers!

 Cycle Time = WIP/Throughput

 Short cycle times and high levels of throughput are signs of good team performance, but another thing to look out for is consistency.
-From the cycle time scatter plot and throughput histogram, you can not only see the average value of these Kanban metrics but also how this data is distributed over a period of time.
+From the cycle time histogram and throughput histogram, you can not only see the average value of your Kanban metrics but also how this data is distributed over a period of time.
 When your values are spread over a smaller range, your future predictions are naturally more accurate.

 Cumulative Flow Diagram

-The Kanban method primarily deals with incremental improvements in efficiency.
+The Kanban Method primarily deals with incremental evolutionary improvements.
 It is most powerful when applied over longer periods of time.
 We’ve already discussed how cycle time and throughput are tracked over time, however, the real star for examining process efficiency on a longer timescale is the cumulative flow diagram.

-The cumulative flow diagram shows the distribution of tasks in each of the process stages, accumulating over time.
-Each coloured band indicates how many tasks are present in each stage of the process at a given time.
-Cycle time and lead time can be calculated straight from the diagram, but the real benefit of the CFD is how quickly you can get a visual assessment of the current project status.
+The cumulative flow diagram shows the distribution of tasks in each of the process states, accumulating over time.
+Each colored band indicates how many tasks are present in each state of the process at a given time.
+Approximate average cycle time can be calculated straight from the diagram, but the real benefit of the CFD is how quickly you can get a visual assessment of the stability of your process.

 Changes in your team performance can be seen at a glance from how the gradients of the bands change over time.
 An increase in gradient for the “Done” band means your team is delivering work faster.
 On the other hand, a sharp increase in the gradient of the “In Progress” band indicates a bottleneck is beginning to develop.

-The biggest red flag that your performance is about to suffer is the bottleneck – increasing backlog or work in progress that is not being completed.
+The biggest red flag that your performance is about to suffer is the bottleneck – increasing work that is not being completed.
 The bottleneck signals that your team does not have the resource capacity to handle the amount of work assigned to them in a timely manner.

-Using Kanban metrics & analytics you can spot bottlenecks as they occur: signs to watch out for increasing cycle times, decreasing throughput and sharp increase in gradient in your cumulative flow diagram.
+Using Kanban metrics you can spot bottlenecks as they occur: signs to watch out for increasing cycle times, decreasing throughput, and sharp increase in gradient in your cumulative flow diagram.

-What Kanban metrics & analytics do you use to track your team productivity?
-What was the most important insight you learnt from your data and how did you act on it?
+What Kanban metrics & analytics do you use to track your team performance?
+What was the most important insight you learned from your data and how did you act on it?
 Tell us about your experience in the comments!